LouisCroix/LouisCroix.github.io/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: ChatGPT has stimulated the research boom in the field of large language models.
+In this paper, we assess the capabilities of ChatGPT from four perspectives including Performance, Evaluation Criteria, Robustness and Error Types.
+Specifically, we first evaluate ChatGPT’s performance on 17 datasets with 14 IE sub-tasks under the zero-shot, few-shot and chain-ofthought scenarios, and find a huge performance gap between ChatGPT and SOTA results.
+Next, we rethink this gap and propose a soft-matching strategy for evaluation to more accurately reflect ChatGPT’s performance.
+Then, we analyze the robustness of ChatGPT on 14 IE subtasks, and find that: 1) ChatGPT rarely outputs invalid responses; 2) Irrelevant context and long-tail target types greatly affect ChatGPT’s performance; 3) ChatGPT cannot understand well the subject-object relationships in RE task.
+Finally, we analyze the errors of ChatGPT, and find that “unannotated spans” is the most dominant error type.
+This raises concerns about the quality of annotated data, and indicates the possibility of annotating data with ChatGPT.
+The data and code are released at Github site 1.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags:
+# tags:
-- Large Language Models
+# - Large Language Models

 featured: true